balapriyac/hashnode-blog-backup/ckxsttld7099wv6s1entvgkku.md

 The guests that I got to interview include startup founders in the data-driven decision making and privacy space, and engineering and program managers at Google, Meta (then, Facebook 😄) and the like.

-In case you're interested in data science, you can find all interviews in the link below.
+In case you're interested in data science, you can find all the interviews in the link below.

 %[https://www.aitimejournal.com/author/bala-priya]